 First, you should try recovering the file from snapshots yourself; to learn how view the documentation on recovering files from snapshots.
 If that fails, email email@example.com and ask them to restore your files.
 Include the following information:

+You can check your quota usage with the "chkquota" command.
 You can find out how much disk space is in a particular directory (such as someone's home directory) with the command du -sk, if you have permissions on that directory -- if it's yours or if it's world-readable.
-You can also check the directory /lusr/share/doc/disk-usage for reports on who's using how much space on specific disks, although that information is updated hourly, not in real-time.

 By default, CGI scripts running on our server execute as the web user www; this user has no special permissions.
 Thus, the directory in which the script resides must be world-searchable, the script must be world-executable, and files read or written by the script must be world-readable or world-writable.